emustudio/emustudio.github.io/_documentation/user/_doc/ssem/automation.md

 # Automation

 SSEM computer will recognize if automatic emulation is executed.
-In the case of non-interactive mode (`--nogui`), the memory final "snapshot" along with additional information is written to a file named `ssem.out`.
+In the case of non-interactive mode (`--no-gui`), the memory final "snapshot" along with additional information is written to a file named `ssem.out`.

 The file is overwritten after each emulation "stop".